• Skip to primary navigation

 Calories:402kcal

-Creamy, lemony and packed with Spring flavors, this dish makes a hearty main or nourishing side.
-Serve it warm or chilled. vegetarian or vegan
+Creamy, lemony and packed with Spring flavors, this dish makes a hearty main or light side dish.
+Serve it warm or chilled, this recipe is vegetarian and easily vegan.

 Ingredients